 Keep an eye on the tech game-changers

-Organisations don’t exist in a vacuum.
-It is important to keep an eye on what the competition is up to, and on the technologies that are moving things on in the wider world.
+Especially in the current climate, with organisations adapting to the ‘new normal’ at impressive speeds and disrupters emerging to make the most of the situation, keeping an eye on what’s going on around you is vital.
+It is important to monitor competitors and the technologies that are moving things on in the wider world.
 Both are aspects of the general ‘horizon scanning’ that will affect how the organisation progresses.

 Hsieh uses the example of banks to make the point.
 They were early to jump into using computers for the provision of services.
 “Their legacy systems were created in the 60s and 70s, but the banks are still using them to handle customers’ accounts because they are too big and too complex to change,” she says.

 Such banks are being challenged by newer, startup banks with customer friendly apps and back end systems that those using legacy technology struggle to match.
 These challenger banks can be faster to react to changing user demands and to launch new services, and more adept at meeting regulatory requirements.
 They can be more profitable too.

 This type of experience isn’t just applicable to banks.
 Hsieh explains: “Large firms or industry leaders can be trapped by the competency they built.
 In management theory, we call it the ‘competency trap’, which prevents the company from learning and innovating.”

 In the end, then, it seems it’s never a good thing just to hold your ground and work with the technologies you have till they fall over.
 But it is also important to see technology for what it is – a means to an end, a tool to help the organisation do better, and not a fix for problems in its own right.

 The ultimate law enforcement agency guide to going mobile

 Best practices for implementing a mobile device programFree download